Azure-Samples/azureai-samples/samples/bing-search/readme.md

 ## Setup

+> [!IMPORTANT]
+> Grounding with Bing Search has a separate Terms of Use agreement you need to agree to in order to move forward.
+Please use this form[pending link] to sign the agreement.
+After you have signed the form, it will take 1-3 days for us to whitelist your subscription.

 1. Ensure you've completed the prerequisites and setup steps in the [quickstart](../../quickstart.md).

 1. Create a Bing Search resource.
-If you don’t have one, you can use the Azure CLI or Azure portal to create one:
+If you don’t have one, you can use the Azure CLI or Azure portal to create one[pending Bing update]:

     ```console
     az cognitiveservices account create \